History of the Geelong Football Club: 10th premiership and 2020s

 Geelong’s premiership defence got off to a bad start, losing the first three games of their 2023 campaign.
 The Cats improved enough to be well in contention for finals until late in the year, ultimately fading out to finish 12th and miss the finals for only the second time in Chris Scott's 13-season coaching tenure.
 The Cats became the second reigning premier in three years (after Richmond in 2021) to not make the final eight.

-Geelong’s absence from September would prove to be temporary, as the Cats roared back into premiership contention in 2024.
-They finished third on the AFL ladder with a 15–8 win-loss record, and proceeded to thrash second-ranked Port Adelaide by 84 points in the second qualifying final.

-The Cats would meet Brisbane in a preliminary final once again, but this time would fall short in heartbreaking fashion after losing to the Lions by 10 points in a classic contest.
+Geelong’s absence from September was short-lived, as the Cats returned to premiership contention in 2024.
+They finished third on the AFL ladder with a 15–8 win-loss record, and defeated second-ranked Port Adelaide by 84 points in the second qualifying final.
+The Cats met Brisbane in a preliminary final once again, but this time fell short, losing to the Lions by 10 points.

+Geelong returned to the grand final in 2025, but suffered a 47-point defeat to the Lions, who achieved back-to-back premierships.

+In August 2026, it was revealed that Geelong and active player, Jake Kolodjashnij, had signed a waiver in 2024 to absolve the club from any liability in the event of future concussions.
+After an initial joint statement from the AFL and AFL Players Association (AFLPA) which acknowledged the report but gave no suggestion of any wrongdoing or penalty, public backlash was severe, including calls for an independent investigation and penalties for the club.
+The following week, the AFL issued Geelong with a 'please explain', which as of 11 August remains unanswered.

+In spite of this controversy, Geelong continued to perform well on-field but never quite reached the heights of their recent grand final campaigns.
+Finishing fifth on the ladder with a 15–8 record, the Cats accounted for Carlton by 33 points in the elimination final before ultimately falling to a 14-point defeat at the hands of Fremantle in a memorable and high-scoring semi final.